jipress/espresso/docs/README.md

 1. Plugins implement the _IPlugin_ interface while Extensions implement the _IExtension_
-2. In a _Plugin_, the implementing class is provided with a _IRouter_ where it can then attach instances of _Middleware_, and then the application will add this _IRouter_ to itself as a child application.
+2. In a _Plugin_, the implementing class is provided with a _IRouter_ where it can then attach instances of _IMiddleware_, and then the application will add this _IRouter_ to itself as a child application.
 3. In an _Extension_, the implementing class is provided with an _extensionPoint_ where it can then attach onto additional behavior - ```<T> void extendWith(T extensionPoint)``.
 Specifically, the extension point is the _ContextHandlerCollection_ and the additional behavior is in the form of a new ContextHandler.
-4. The level of familiarity with the underlying infrastructure necessary to implement either of the two options is more low-level when working with _IExtension_than when working with _IPlugin_
+4. The level of familiarity with the underlying infrastructure necessary to implement either of the two options is more low-level when working with _IExtension_ than when working with _IPlugin_

 The examples below are for the first use-case - using the library as an embedded http server in an application.
 The other use-cases require implementing different interfaces and adding jars to designated folders.